jun-jieh/AgonisticPigBehav/README.md

 ## Dataset

-To find the dataset used in this study, please make sure all files are downloaded from the OSF Data Repository: https://osf.io/wa732/
+To find the dataset used in this study, please make sure all files are downloaded from the OSF Data Repository (under the folder `Data for paper on interaction recognition`): https://osf.io/wa732/

 * Check list: